DO YOU ALLOW DOGS?

 WHERE DO I MEET IF I’VE SIGNED UP FOR A PROGRAM OR WORKSHOP?

-Programs and workshops meet at the Cook-Albert Fuller Center, unless otherwise noted.
+Programs and workshops meet at the Cook-Albert Fuller Nature Center, unless otherwise noted.

 WHAT ARE THE PERKS OF BECOMING A MEMBER?

-Ridges members enjoy free hiking, discounts on programs and guided hikes and 10% off Nature Store merchandise.
-There are also discounts on Festival of Nature field trips and you will receive a subscription to the Ridges Lites program guide (5x year) and Sanctuary publication (2x year).
-You’ll also received a Ridges tote bag and two guided hikes to get to know the Ridges a little bit better.
+Ridges members enjoy free hiking, discounts on programs and guided hikes and 10% off certain Nature Store merchandise.
+You will receive a subscription to the Ridges Program Guide (4x year) and Sanctuary publication (2x year).
+New members receive a 25% off coupon for the Nature Store.
 More information.

 CAN I VOLUNTEER?